lvhs/lvhs-ios/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 Your use of these components is subject to the terms and conditions of the following licenses.

-For the Realm Core (TightDB) component
+For the Realm Core component

-  Realm Core (TightDB) Binary License
+  Realm Core Binary License

   Copyright (c) 2011-2014 Realm Inc All rights reserved